orsenthil/senthil.learntosolveit.com-deploy/posts/2004/01/25/with-rms-the-guru-of-gnu.md

 courage that Gandhi had {I clapped here}, and the free software movement is not yet as successful as Gandhi's movement was."

-Then it started with an explanation of the Free Software Movement and the GNU operating system.
+Then it started with an explanation of the Free Software Movement and the {{% wikipedia article="GNU" %}}
+operating system.
 There was a lot of hackerish humor in between.
 For example:
 RMS said, "If you know how to swim, and you see a person drowning in a pool, and it is not Bush, wouldn't you save him?"
 This was in reference to helping your